ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    :graceful_fail: true
 ```

-If you use the option for graceful failures in CI, you'll want to
+If you use the option for graceful failures in CI, you’ll want to
 rig up some kind of logging monitor that scans Ceedling’s test
 summary report sent to `$stdout` and/or a log file.
 Otherwise, you
 could have a successful build but failing tests.